Masmiseim36/nxpSDK/middleware/tfm/docs/design_documents/secure_boot_rollback_protection.rst

 The value of the security counter is a security critical data.
 Any change in its value has a security implication.
 Therefore it must be in the integrity protected part of the image manifest.
-Because the image header is almost fully utilised (few unused fields) and the change of image header structure could lead to compatibility issues between boot loader and runtime software, it is proposed to extend the integrity protection to some part of the TLV section.
+Because the image header is almost fully utilized (few unused fields) and the change of image header structure could lead to compatibility issues between boot loader and runtime software, it is proposed to extend the integrity protection to some part of the TLV section.
 One of the unused fields in the image header can be used to store the size of